Revisiting The Origins of “Ex Kadhali 2.0”, The Local Tamil Ballad Currently Taking Listeners By Storm

 In fact, this reminds us: surely many remember the controversy between Yogi B and Psychomantra in 2013.

 Back then, Psychomantra attempted to explain his dissatisfaction towards Yogi B and what he perceived as wrongdoings in the industry.
-It would make one hell of a reading if we had to explain the 11-minute video so we’ll just leave it to our readers to watch it.
+It would make one hell of a reading if we had to explain the 11-minute so we’ll just leave it to our readers to watch it.

 And of course, still fresh in our minds: the infamous “Mutthazhagi” girls and their crusade against the haters.